Matmul High-level API Enabling L2 Cache Tiling

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17

 - Misaligned core allocation.
-The subscript of the current data block is input to obtain the subscript of the core allocated along the diagonal.
+Enter the subscript of the current data block to obtain the subscript of the core allocated along the diagonal.

 1 2 3 4 5 6 7 8 9 10 11 12